Ibrahim Ayew: International career

-Ayew has played for Ghana at the U-17, U-20,U-23 and the Senior Team levels.
+Ayew has played for Ghana at the U-17, U-20, U-23 and the Senior Team levels.
 He was also called up for the friendly game of the Ghana national football team against Mali national football team and played the game alongside his younger brother André Ayew.
 He played in the 2010 African cup of nations in Angola and placed 2nd in the tournament.
 He also featured in the CAF African Nations Cup Tournament (CHAN) and placed 2nd again in that tournament with Rahim voted twice as Man of the match in 2009.
 He was selected, together with his brother André Ayew as part of Ghana's 23-man team for the 2010 World Cup staged in South Africa.

 Personal life

-Abdul Rahim comes from a family of footballers.
+Ayew comes from a family of footballers.
 He is the half brother of André, Jordan and Imani, having the same father, Ghana's renowned ex captain Abédi Pelé.
 Abedi and his first wife had Rahim, before Abedi married Maha, mother of Abedi's other children.
 Rahim is the nephew of Sola Ayew and Ghana's retired ex striker Kwame Ayew.